 Medicaid cost estimates in Wisconsin are difficult to determine since there are different types of insurance available and a varying level of need for each participant.
 Some enrollees will be subjected to monthly premiums for Medicaid coverage, while others may receive comprehensive health care assistance from the state.
 However, since the program is assists low-income claimants, any out-of-pocket costs will be minimal.
 Some Medicaid applicants will be exempt from paying any copayments altogether.
 Financial requirements on behalf of the enrollee are based on his or her family income compared to the federal poverty line.
 Higher earners may qualify for certain types of Medicaid insurance provided they share in some of the cost.

 Any services that are covered by WI Medicaid that have a copay will have a maximum amount the medical facility can charge the beneficiary for its services.
 Once the medical facility establishes the maximum copay amount, it may not charge more for the service.
 However, the copayment amount may fluctuate based on the participant’s household earnings or state funding.

 What services and individuals are exempt from WI Medicaid costs?

 Wisconsin beneficiaries receive information about any Medicaid costs for coverage as well as a list of covered services under the program upon enrolling in Medicaid insurance.
 Medicaid coverage in Wisconsin may be free of cost for certain applicants.
 These beneficiaries are exempt from any cost-sharing requirements.
 The exempt beneficiaries include:

 - Children in foster care or subsidized adoption, regardless of their age.

 - Children in households with incomes less than the program threshold.

 - Women enrolled in the WI Well Woman Medicaid Program.

-Find out more about services completely covered by Medicaid in our downloadable guide.
+Find out more about services covered by Medicaid in our free guide.